Charles Holland (cyclist): Olympic Games: Los Angeles 1932

 The road race at Los Angeles was the last to be held as a time trial, a lone race against the watch over 100 km.
 For Britain, which since the 19th century had had nothing but timed races on the road, that made selection simpler.
 On the other hand, the British Olympic Committee decided, because of the cost of getting to Los Angeles that "no competitor who is unlikely to reach the semi-final or final of his event shall be taken... and that only the absolutely necessary officials shall be taken".

 Holland was picked to ride with Frank Southall, Bill Harvell, Stan Butler and Ernie Johnson.
 They sailed from Southampton aboard the Empress of Britain.

 Amid scenes of wild enthusiasm the team of seven cyclists left Waterloo for the first stage of their epic journey.
 The crowds, the mountains of luggage, the three big crates containing the machines, the hissing steam and the shrieking whistles, the bubbling joviality, all blended into one big picture that will be for ever memorable.

 The winner of the road race was Attilo Pavesi of Italy.
 Southall finished sixth, Holland 15th, Butler 16th, Harvell 19th.
 The Great Britain team came fourth overall.
 Butler did not ride because he had fallen on tram lines during a stop in Toronto and been hit by a car.

-Holland was also picked to ride on the track, in the team pursuit with Southall, Harvell, Johnson and Holland.
+Holland was also picked to ride on the track, in the team pursuit with Southall, Harvell and Johnson.
 The Italians - Marco Cimatti, Paolo Pedretti, Alberto Ghilardi and Nino Borsari - won again, with 4min 53sec, having set an Olympic record of 4min 52.9sec in the heats.
 France was second in 4min 55.7sec. and Britain third in 4min 56sec.